Key Features

 The technology lead:

-UK registered organisations can be both the administrative and technology lead if the criteria are met for both types of leads.
+UK registered organisations can be both the administrative and technology lead if the criteria is met for both types of leads.

 More information on the different types of organisation can be found in our Funding rules.